 In her La cucina napoletana, Jeanne Caròla Francesconi offers up two alternative recipes for spaghetti alla Nerano.
 One, which she got from a certain Giulia de Luca di Roseto Abetino, calls for layering the fried zucchini rounds in a bowl with a mixture of parmesan and provolone dolce, minced basil, knobs of butter, and salt and pepper.
 When the pasta is cooked, it is mixed in a pan over low heat with the zucchini.
 She says to add a bit of the oil in which the zucchini has been fried, rather than the pasta water, if needed.

 This first recipe, Francesconi says, is an obvious imitation.
-But she offers a second recipe, passed on to her by artist Paul Thorel, purported Maria Grazia’s original “secret” recipe.
-It calls for slicing the zucchini the day before or “early in the morning” and lightly frying the zucchini rounds in butter (with a bit of oil to prevent burning) before transferring them to a large bowl as they are done without draining them too much, so they stay rather greasy.
+But she offers a second recipe, passed on to her by artist Paul Thorel, which Thorel claimed was Maria Grazia’s original “secret” recipe.
+It calls for slicing the zucchini the day before or “early in the morning” and lightly frying the zucchini rounds in butter (with a bit of oil to prevent burning) before transferring them to a large bowl without draining them too much, so they stay rather oily.
 The spaghetti are then cooked and transferred to another bowl and tossed together with more butter (!), parmesan cheese, basil, salt, pepper (or a piece of hot pepper) and, if you like, a few mint leaves.
-To finish, place a third of the zucchini in a large pan, wet with a few spoonfuls of boiling water, add the spaghetti mixed with another third of the zucchini, then the remaining zucchini are laid on top.
+To finish, place a third of the fried zucchini in a large pan, wet with a few spoonfuls of boiling water, add the spaghetti mixed with another third of the zucchini, then the remaining zucchini are laid on top.
 Pour in the butter in which the zucchini have been fried, then mix everything together over very gentle heat for a minute before serving.

 It’s fascinating how very different both of these recipes are from the versions that predominate today.
 Both call for butter and neither calls for provolone del monaco.
 The purported original recipe doesn’t even call for provolone at all.
 Perhaps the dish has evolved over time, or perhaps these are just imaginary variations.
 I suppose only Maria Grazia knows for sure…